Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Literature Review

 Research in causal inference and filtering provides complementary perspectives.
 Structural causal models formalize interventions and counterfactuals in economics and finance \citep{pearl2009causality,peters2017elements,chernozhukov2022causal}, while nonlinear filtering addresses partial observability through Kalman-type and particle methods \citep{bensoussan1992stochastic,bain2009fundamentals}.
 Recent causal machine learning approaches extend these tools through invariant prediction and generative causal models that learn counterfactual distributions or environment-invariant features \citep{peters2017elements,Arjovsky2019InvariantRM}.
 These methods are effective at identifying stable relationships across domains but typically do not produce sequential control policies.
 CPCMs differ by embedding causal structure directly into a forward--backward PDE system, producing dynamically optimal allocations under filtered latent states.

-Dynamic portfolio choice under partial information has also been developed via HJB/viscosity and (forward--)backward SDE methodologies, including mean-field and separated (filtered) formulations; see, e.g., \citet{Pham2009,CarmonaDelarue2018}.
+Dynamic portfolio choice under partial information also has been developed via HJB/viscosity and (forward--)backward SDE methodologies, including mean-field and separated (filtered) formulations \citet{Pham2009,CarmonaDelarue2018}.
 In this context, we use the term Causal PDE--Control to denote a structural framework with explicit causal drivers, conditional risk-neutral measures, and filtered martingale/replicability linked to FP--HJB/BSDE systems, distinct from physics-informed RL/data-driven PDE control \citep{han2018,sirignano2018,raissi2019physics}, which provide solver technologies but do not, by themselves, impose causal semantics or no-arbitrage structure.

 PDE analysis contributes existence and uniqueness guarantees \citep{evans2010,JacodShiryaev2003,protter2005stochastic}, anchoring computational advances in rigorous mathematics.
 In economics and finance, causal ML combines flexible learners with Neyman-orthogonal moments to mitigate omitted-variable bias \citep{chernozhukov2022causal}, while SCMs employ the do-operator and d-separation to formalize interventions \citep{pearl2009causality,peters2017elements}.
 In parallel, latent-state inference has evolved from classical Kalman and particle filters \citep{bensoussan1992stochastic,bain2009fundamentals} to generative posteriors that scale beyond linear--Gaussian settings.
 These strands primarily target identification or state estimation and are typically decoupled from no-arbitrage valuation and dynamic control.
-CPCMs connect these developments by linking interventions on market drivers with arbitrage-consistent pricing and by integrating forward--backward PDEs with nonlinear filtering in a unified framework.
+CPCMs connect these developments into a unified framework by linking interventions on market drivers with arbitrage-consistent pricing and by integrating forward--backward PDEs with nonlinear filtering.